FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 ## Compile FreeCAD

-{{VeryImportantMessage|Compiling against Python 2 and Qt4 is no longer well supported, and as of 0.20 is no longer supported at all.
+**Compiling against Python 2 and Qt4 is no longer well supported, and as of 0.20 is no longer supported at all.
 You should compile against Python 3 and Qt5.
-0.20 requires at least Python3.6 and Qt 5.9.}}
+0.20 requires at least Python3.6 and Qt 5.9.**

 FreeCAD uses CMake as its main build system, as it\'s available on all major operating systems.
 Compiling with CMake is usually very simple and happens in two steps.